spikespaz/search-deflector/README.md

   </a>
 </h1>

-**Note:** There is a free version and a paid version.
-Both are exactly the same.
-The free version is unsigned and may register a false-positive with your antivirus software.
-The version on the Microsoft Store costs $1.99, and is digitally signed and distributed by Microsoft.
-The free (classic) version uses custom code for automatic updates (source is [here](https://github.com/spikespaz/search-deflector/blob/master/source/updater.d)).
-I would greatly appreciate if you tried the free version from GitHub and later paid for the Store version, as even the few dollars goes a long way to help me out.

 **If you find this software useful and would like to show your appreciation, please consider making a small donation!**

 [![Donate](https://spikespaz.com/assets/donate_button_1x.png)](https://spikespaz.com/donate)

-### Doesn't this already exist?
+# Doesn't this already exist?

-Yes, I know.
+Yes, there are two other similar projects.
 [EdgeDeflector](https://github.com/da2x/EdgeDeflector) and [SearchWithMyBrowser](https://github.com/sylveon/SearchWithMyBrowser).

-I had been using EdgeDeflector for quite some time, but it had some issues.
-It was buggy, sometimes it doesn't transform the URIs properly.
-It also doesn't allow you to change the search engine, and it only uses your system default browser.

-SearchWithMyBrowser has the same problems as EdgeDeflector.
+After using EdgeDeflector for quite some time, I noticed several issues with it.
+Sometimes it didn't work properly, it wasn't very configurable, and it relied on a browser extension (Chrometana) to change the search engine from Bing.
+I also tried SearchWithMyBrowser, however it had the same problems.
+I did not like the reliance on other software, so I set out to create a complete solution.

 # How do I set it up?